What makes our training unique?

 asana, pedagogy, business, prenatal yoga, restorative yoga

-Leena has been teaching for over a decade, and specializes in a blend of functional and dynamic movement, strength building and mindful alignment.
+Leena has been teaching since 2008, and specializes in a blend of functional and dynamic movement, strength building and mindful alignment.
 Leena is passionate about building rich learning communities and mentoring new teachers through Yoga Teacher Training and Restorative Yoga Teaching Programs.

 Leena has completed over 1,000 hours of training in Anusara Yoga and other alignment-based and vinyasa styles, functional anatomy, Ayurveda, Mindful Strength and teaching pedagogy.
-Her teachers and mentors include Christi-an Slomka, Meaghan Johnson, Darren Rhodes, Matthew Remski, Kathryn Bruni-Young and her co-teachers at QSY.
+Her teachers and mentors include Christi-an Slomka, Meaghan Johnson, Darren Rhodes, Matthew Remski, Kathryn Bruni-Young and her co-teachers at The Branches.

 YTT Program Director (ERYT®200)